«

 • Am I better off believing that life has no purpose if, in fact, it does, or am I better off believing life has purpose if, in fact, it does not?

-1. Linda Wilson says:
+1. Linda Wilson Avatar

 Wonderful site.
 I will keep up with your inspirational notes.
 Thanks